elatov/elatov.github.io/_posts/2012-08-18-determine-disk-vpd-information-from-esx-classic.md

 >
 > If a SCSI device does not support a particular VPD page, it may respond to such a request with an error.
 Specifically, it may return SCSI Status 2 (Check Condition), with sense key 5 (Illegal Request) and additional sense code (ASC) and additional sense code qualifier (ASCQ) set to 0&#215;20/0&#215;0 or 0&#215;24/0&#215;0.

-Usually Local devices device don&#8217;t have page 83 information, but they do contain page 80 information.
+Usually Local devices device don't have page 83 information, but they do contain page 80 information.
 From the same KB:

 > Local storage devices often do not support VPD page 0&#215;83, and thus cannot be used for Raw Device Mappings (RDMs).
 The content of page 0&#215;83 is used as a unique identifier for the device.
 >